 Executive Management Committee

 The Executive Management Committee is an advisory body that assists the President in making decisions, deliberating important matters concerning business execution, such as the investment and financing activities of MCC and the MCC Group.
 Particularly important managerial matters deliberated by the Executive Management Committee are acted on only upon the resolution of the Board of Directors.
 The Executive Management Committee meets twice a month in principle.
 The committee comprises the President, the chief operating officers of the business domains, the supervising officers of the corporate function domains, the presidents of the regional headquarters and the general manager of the Corporate Planning Department.
-The directors of the board and corporate auditors may also attend its meetings as needed.
+The members of the board and corporate auditors may also attend its meetings as needed.

-The company maintains a number of committees, including the Compliance Promotion Committee, Risk Management Committee, Information Security Committee, Environmental and Safety Promotion Committee, and Human Rights and Diversity Promotion Committee.
+The company maintains a number of committees, including the Compliance Promotion Committee, Risk Management Committee, Information Security Committee, Environmental and Safety Promotion Committee, and Human Rights and Diversity Development Committee.
 These committees refer or report important matters to the Board of Directors or the Executive Management Committee.